Fernando-A-Rocha/mta-add-models/README.md

 - `createPed` (use a placeholder ID when creating, e.g. 1)
 - `createObject` (use a placeholder ID when creating, e.g. 1337)
 - `createVehicle` (use a placeholder ID when creating, e.g. 400)
-- `spawnPlayer` (use a placeholder ID when spawning the player, e.g. 1)
+- `spawnPlayer` (use a placeholder ID when spawning the player, e.g. 0 CJ)

 After creating these elements, you have to:
 - **(Important)** Check if model ID you want to set is custom or default using `isDefaultID(modelID)` and `isCustomModID(modelID)`